Saurabhvsharma/ypg2yui3/ypg2yui3.md

 ### What you're need

 The typical web developer setup is a computer, a web browser, a text editor and a web server.
-More specifially you can use either a Linux box, a Mac, Windows PC, or even a Raspberry Pi.
-You'll also need a web browser (e.g. Firefox), an editor (e.g. Adobe Brackets or Scripted Editor), and the web server (e.g. httpster, Apache or NginX).
-I happen to use a Mac, Firefox or Chrome web browser, Adobe Brackets and httpster as my webserver.
-My setup should run equally well on a Mac or Windows PC.
-I also have been known to use a Raspberry Pi, Firefox (iceweasel), Scripted Editor and httpster.
+More specifially you might choose to use a a Linux box, a Mac, a Windows PC, or even a Raspberry Pi.
+You'll also need a web browser (e.g. Firefox, Chrome, Safari, IE, or Opera), an editor (e.g. [Adobe Brackets][], [Scripted Editor][], Coda, Textmate, ShiftEdit, Sublime Editor), and the web server (e.g. httpster, Apache or NginX).
+I happen to use a Mac, Firefox or Chrome web browser,  Adobe Brackets and httpster as my webserver at my day job.
+That setup should run equally well on a Mac or Windows PC.
+I am writing this tutorial and examples at home on my on a Raspberry Pi computer, using the "iceweasel" version of Firefox, typing this text in with Scripted Editor and using httpster as my web  server to test my examples.

+[Adobe Brackets]: http://brackets.io "Adobe Brackets is a text editor written in JavaScript, CSS and HTML.
+It is free and open source."
+[Scripted Editor]: https://github.com/scripted-editor/scripted "Like Brackets is is build from JavaScript, CSS and HTML and is also open source."

-### Using my setup
+### A basic setup (Mac/Windows)

-You only need the general setup to follow along but if you'd like to use what I used these instructions are for you.
+You only need the general setup to follow along but here's how to get going if you're working from a Mac or Windows PC.

 1) Turn on your computer :-)
 2) Download and install the latest [Firefox](http://www.mozilla.org), click on the download button and follow the instructions
-3) Install Adobe Brackets
+3) Install [Adobe Brackets](http://brackets.io), follow their instructions
 4) Install [NodeJS](http://nodejs.org), click the download button and follow the instructions
 5) [httpster](https://github.com/SimbCo/httpster), follow the instructions in the "README.md"

+If you can create/edit a plain text file, start your web server and browser then you are ready to begin.

 ## One